qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 You can create a new rule by copying and pasting an existing rule with the right mouse button.
 You can also use the 'ELSE' rule that will be run if none of the other rules on that level match.
-Since QGIS 2.8 the the rules appear in a tree hierachy in the map legend.
+Since QGIS 2.8 the rules appear in a tree hierachy in the map legend.
 Just double-klick the rules in the map legend and the Style menu of the layer properties appears showing the rule that is the background for the symbol in the tree.

-.. _figure_symbology_5:
+.. _figure_symbology_6:

 .. only:: html

-   **Figure Symbology 5:**
+   **Figure Symbology 6:**

 .. figure:: /static/user_manual/working_with_vector/rulesymbol_ng_line.png
    :align: center